RobinBoers/fallen_world/README.md

 # fallen_world

-This is one of those projects you start but never end.
-It is a Minecraft RPG, but without any plugins or stuff.
+This is a Minecraft RPG, but without any plugins or stuff.
 It's all vanilla minecraft commands, scoreboards and loottables.

 Some great people helped me with this project.
 If you want to see all of them, take a look at the [credits](CREDITS.md).